Religion and Worldviews Studies

 At Bader Primary School, Religion & Worldviews Studies promotes the spiritual, moral and cultural development of children.
 It helps to prepare them for the experiences and responsibilities of life, and helps to develop an understanding of the world in which we live.

-Religion & Worldviews teaching provides children with the opportunity to access knowledge & information which contributes to a secure understanding of religious & non-religious views worldwide.
+At Bader we recognise that Religion & Worldviews provides children with the opportunity to access knowledge & information which contributes to a secure understanding of religious & non-religious views worldwide.
+Religion & Worldviews at Bader:

-- Children develop knowledge and understanding of different religions and worldviews.
+- Develops knowledge and understanding of different religions and worldviews.

 - The content is taught in a systematic, logical progression, so that children acquire the appropriate knowledge and skills.